GriffinPlus/docker-base/README.md

 ##### Logging

 The logging system supports logging to stdout/stderr, file and syslog depending on the use case.
 If the container is started with the command `run` or `run-and-enter` messages are logged to stdio and to file or syslog.
 Logging to syslog is chosen, if `/dev/log` is mounted into the container.
 Any message written to syslog is associated with facility *local5* by default.
-If syslog is not available, messages are logged to file (`/var/log/cc-startup.log`) instead.
+If syslog is not available, messages are logged to file (`/var/log/gp_startup.log`) instead.
 If the container is started with some custom command (i.e. *not* `run` or `run-and-enter`), logging to stdio is disabled to avoid mixing up logged messages and text that needs to be consumed by the caller.

-The logging system is implemented in the `cc_log` module.
+The logging system is implemented in the `gp_log` module.
 It contains the `Log` class and a few static methods to write formatted messages of different severity levels to the log:
 ```
 - Log.write_error(format, *args)   : Level 1, writes to stderr / syslog priority Error (3)
 - Log.write_warning(format, *args) : Level 2, writes to stdout / syslog priority Warning (4)